shelleyolivia/learn-tutorials/figment-learn/new-pathways/near/near-05-balance.md

 # Next

 200 **NEAR** available, hmmm ...
-I guess it's more than enough to do our first transfer.
-In the next step, we're going to buy a pizza!
+More than enough to do our first transfer.
+In the next tutorial, we're going to buy an imaginary pizza with our testnet NEAR!
+Transferring tokens is generally done as an exchange for goods or services.